jessepav/lacygoill-wiki-backup/admin/systemd.md

 timers, dependency system or strict process control via cgroups.

-Similarly to system  units, user units are located in  the following directories (in decreasing order of priority):
+Similarly to system  units, user units are located in  the following directories (in descending order of priority):

     ┌──────────────────────────────┬───────────────────────────────────────────────────────┐
     │ ~/.config/systemd/user/      │ where the user puts their own units                   │